Sam-0614/sam-0614/README.md

 ---

-## ❓ FAQ (Fun Asked Questions)
-**Q: What languages do you vibe with?**
-A: I’m all about Python and C++, but I’m always down to learn something new!

-**Q: How do you manage your projects?**
-A: I use tools like GitHub Projects and Trello for organization.

----

 ## 💬 What People Are Saying
 > "Sam's passion for robotics and coding is next level!" – Happy Mentor